 I am an evolutionary anthropologist interested in human adaptations to culturally-structured worlds.

 Do humans have psychological adaptations for thinking about ethnic social categories?
-I conduct cross-cultural and developmental research in the United States and among agro-pastoralists in the Peruvian altiplano along the Quechua-Aymara linguistic border to address this question.
-Here's a popular article and a talk about some of this work.
+How do cultural evolutionary processes shape these boundaries?
+I conduct cross-cultural and developmental research, particularly among agro-pastoralists in the Peruvian altiplano along the Quechua-Aymara linguistic border to address this question.

 Why and how do family members affect fertility across space and time?
 I use demographic methods and modelling to understand social influences on reproductive decisions and how these can give rise to puzzling phenomena such as the demographic transition, below replacement fertility, and cross-site variation in life history decisions.